Gjenganger

-In Nordic folklore; genganger, gjenganger, gengångare ("(a)gain-walker"), among more, is a term for a revenant or ghost, meaning "someone which goes again", from the Scandinavian verb of "going again" (gå igjen, gå igen) in the sense, of a deceased person haunting post-mortem; compare Wiedergänger ("Re-walker").
+In Nordic folklore; genganger, gjenganger, gengångare ("(a)gain-walker"), among more, is a term for a revenant or ghost, meaning "someone which goes again", from the Scandinavian verb of "going again" (gå igjen, gå igen), in the sense of a deceased walking beyond the grave, haunting post-mortem; compare Wiedergänger ("Re-walker").

-Other forms include: afturganga, attergangar, stemming from aptrgangr ("re-walker"); genfærd, gjenferd ("again-travel or after-journey").
+Other forms includes afturganga, attergangar, stemming from aptrgangr ("re-walker"); genfærd, gjenferd ("again-travel or after-journey").